cortexlabs/cortex/README.md

 <br>

-## Control your spend
+## Visualize and control spend

-**Workload observability** - monitor latency and resource utilization with pre-built dashboards.
+**Metrics dashboard** - monitor latency and resource utilization with pre-built dashboards.

-**Cost transparency** - visualize your costs using the latest AWS pricing information.
+**Spend visibility** - visualize your spend using the latest AWS pricing information.

-**Predictable spend** - set limits on resource consumption globally and per workload.
+**Resource limits** - set limits on resource consumption globally and per workload.